 Mod of the Week: The Citizen Returns, for Half-Life 2, Episode 2

-The Citizen Returns, a mod for Half-Life 2: Episode 2, is a sequel to a 2008 mod called The Citizen.
+.
 They're both about, as you may have guessed, a citizen.
 He's trying to escape City 17 at the same time Gordon Freeman is fighting the Combine elsewhere, and he's teaming up with rebel forces along the way.
 In addition to urban combat with enemy soldiers, zombies, and gunships, there's a fun rescue mission in which you can choose the style of your attack, either at long range as a sniper, up-close in disguise, or just plain loud, with explosives.
 It's like a little taste of GTA V's heists crept into the Half-Life universe.

 The mod begins with a couple of rebels scraping you off the ground and getting you patched up after, apparently, you were hit by a train.
 After a lengthy (slightly too lengthy?) intro, the action kicks off with the Combine assaulting the rebel base, forcing you to fight your way through the city to freedom.
 In the midst of this you meet a recurring character named Larry.
 More on him in a bit.
 The mod does a nice job of balancing solo roaming with group combat among the ranks of the rebels, and even throws in a few bits of puzzle solving and interactions with helpful characters.